 Quincy News API & Wire Format

 Realtime access via multicast, WebSocket, or physical cross-connect.
-Designed for speed, simplicity, and extensibility.
+Designed for ease, simplicity, and extensibility.

 Delivery Options